Our products

 The secret to perfect cod for pil pil

 Pil pil is much more than a Basque culinary technique.
-It's a dance between oil, garlic, and the natural gelatin of cod that requires precision and, above all, the right piece of fish.
-Not all cuts work to achieve that perfect emulsion that characterizes this iconic dish.
+It is a dance between oil, garlic, and the natural gelatin of cod that requires precision and, above all, the right cut of fish.
+Not all cuts are suitable for achieving that perfect emulsion that characterizes this iconic dish.

-The magic of pil pil lies in its apparent simplicity, but behind that simplicity lies a deep knowledge of cod's gelling properties.
+The magic of pil pil lies in its apparent simplicity, but behind that simplicity lies a deep knowledge of the gelling properties of cod.
 Each piece of fish provides different amounts of collagen, and this variability determines the success or failure of your preparation.

-The cod jowl is the ventral part of the fish, that fleshy area located between the head and the pectoral fins.
-This region concentrates an extraordinary amount of hydrolysable collagen, turning each fiber into a small factory of natural gelatin.
+The cod "penca" is the ventral part of the fish, the fleshy area located between the head and the pectoral fins.
+This region concentrates an extraordinary amount of hydrolyzable collagen, turning each fiber into a small natural gelatin factory.

-Cod cheeks, known in Basque as kokotxas de bacalá, represent absolute excellence for pil pil.
-These small triangular portions, extracted from the lower part of the head, contain the highest concentration of gelatin per gram of any part of the fish.
+Cod "cocochas", known in Euskera as kokotxas de bacalá, represent absolute excellence for pil pil.
+These small triangular portions, extracted from the underside of the head, contain the highest concentration of gelatin per gram of any part of the fish.

 Their unique composition makes them the preferred ingredient of specialized chefs.
-A single cod cheek can provide enough collagen to bind a considerable amount of oil, creating that silky, shiny texture that characterizes perfect pil pil.
+A single "cococha" can provide enough collagen to emulsify a considerable amount of oil, creating that silky and shiny texture that characterizes perfect pil pil.

-The manual extraction process of cod cheeks requires experience and precision.
-Each piece must keep its outer membrane intact, as this is where much of its emulsifying power is concentrated.
+The manual extraction process of "cocochas" requires experience and precision.
+Each piece must maintain its outer membrane intact, as this is where much of its emulsifying power is concentrated.

 Preparation techniques to maximize gelatin